Earlier this year, when I asked my Instagram audience for topics they’d like me to address, one person wrote, “How to keep caring.”

 After I finished buying my produce for the week, I stopped back at Aristotle’s table and picked up my poem.
 I was impressed that he wrote something so lovely, so quickly.

-When thoughts and anxieties bounce about your head like balls rattling around inside a churning bingo cage, try meditation.
+When thoughts rattle around your head like balls bouncing inside a churning bingo cage, try meditation.
 I find this simple technique works well.
+But you have to practice meditation regularly to reap the rewards.
+It’s not a magic pill that works instantly.

 6. Take a break

-If you need to take a break from the cause, be it zero-waste living or marching for climate justice or writing letters to stop plastic pollution, the movement will still be here when you feel ready to fight again.
+If you need to take a break from the environmental cause, the movement will still be here when you feel ready to fight again.
 We aren’t going anywhere.